andrewrk/autodoc/README.md

 ## Status

 It's at the proof-of-concept stage.
-Not polished yet.
+Not feature complete, let alone polished.

+However, based on these results, I expect this to be a better way forward than a ZIR-based documentation generation system.
+This system already has source listings for every file with links back to the API docs, for example.

 ## Development